 The same can be said for two credit cards.
 If you have one at a higher rate and one at a lower rate, focus on the card with a higher rate, pay it off as fast as possible and stop charging the card with any purchases.
 This strategy alone can save you money, time, and put you in a better financial situation.
 As you can see, the little details play such a crucial role in the progression and development of our financial well-being.
 Pay attention to the little things, look at the interest rates, and make sure you have the ability to pay off extra on your lines of credit.
 The number one rule of finance is staying informed on your financial situation; keep an eye on it, ask questions, and know your options.

 Consolidating your debt by using your mortgage usually comes in two different forms: consolidating through refinancing and taking out a secured line of credit or a loan against your home equity.
 Both strategies are sound if the interest you pay will be substantially lower than the interest rates you currently have.
 However, tread carefully.
 Mortgages often act as a nest egg for many Canadians, and using it to consolidate debt could impact your overall net worth down the road.

 Debt Consolidation Loan Approval and Your Credit Score

-As you have probably already guessed, and as we have already mentioned, your credit score and credit rating will impact whether or not you get approved and what type of interest you will pay.
+As you have probably already guessed, and as we have already mentioned, your credit score will impact whether or not you get approved and what type of interest you will pay.
 But to what extent?
 In order to understand how your credit score impacts your loan and the types of interest you will pay, let's break down the different credit score ranges and what type of consolidation loans you can expect within each range: